We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Solana

 Additionally, Solana is one of the top low-carbon Bitcoin alternatives.
-The exact energy usage varies and is regularly measured and reported; a recent estimate of 0.658kJ is orders of magnitude lower than a BTC transaction.
+The exact energy usage varies and is regularly measured and reported; one estimate of 0.658kJ is orders of magnitude lower than a BTC transaction.

 Dogecoin